-Dealing with a leaking toilet?
-It may not seem like a huge problem at the time, but leaving a leak untreated can lead to
+If you’ve noticed leaking water when you flush the toilet, the culprit may be the toilet supply line.
+It may not seem like a huge problem, but leaving a leak untreated can lead to:

 • Water damage to your floor and surrounding surfaces